iStaging/vrviewer-sdk/README.md

-# VRViewer
+# VRMaker

-VRViewer js sdk help you to create your 360 panorama viewer more easily by aframe or krpano.
+VRMaker js sdk help you to create your 360 panorama viewer more easily by aframe or krpano.

 ## documation
 [https://istaging.gitbook.io/vr-maker-sdk](https://istaging.gitbook.io/vr-maker-sdk)